-Data Protection Legislation: the DPA 1998, the GDPR, the Data Protection Directive (95/46/EC), the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 (SI 2000/2699), the Electronic Communications Data Protection Directive (2002/58/EC) the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011 (SI 2011/1208) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time in the UK and, if the GDPR is no longer directly applicable in the UK, any successor legislation to the GDPR or the DPA 1998.
+Data Protection Legislation: the DPA 2018, the UK GDPR, the Data Protection Directive (95/46/EC), the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 (SI 2000/2699), the Electronic Communications Data Protection Directive (2002/58/EC) the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011 (SI 2011/1208) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time in the UK and, if the UK GDPR is no longer directly applicable in the UK, any successor legislation to the UK GDPR or the DPA 2018.

 Processed Data: any Client Data that has been processed.

-Services: the services to be supplied by TeacherCloud under the Contract, namely access to the Evidence for Learning software and service for Clients based on a subscription service provided by TeacherCloud.
+Services: the services to be supplied by TeacherCloud under the Contract, namely access to the Evidence for Learning software and service and associated optional add-on modules and products for Clients based on a subscription service provided by TeacherCloud.

 TeacherCloud: means TheTeacherCloud Ltd, a company registered in England and Wales under company number 06686436 whose registered office is at Orchard House, 34 Sagars Road, Handforth, Wilmslow, Cheshire, SK9 3EE.